oxigraph/oxigraph/cli/README.md

 [![Gitter](https://badges.gitter.im/oxigraph/community.svg)](https://gitter.im/oxigraph/community)

 Oxigraph CLI is a graph database implementing the [SPARQL](https://www.w3.org/TR/sparql11-overview/) standard.
-It is packaged as a command line tool allowing to manipulate an RDF files, query them using SPARQL...
+It is packaged as a command-line tool allowing to manipulate RDF files, query them using SPARQL...
 It also allows to spawn a HTTP server on top of the database.

 Oxigraph is in heavy development and SPARQL query evaluation has not been optimized yet.